zeoagency/url/README.md

 # ZEO.ORG - URL

-A tiny package that you extract your URLs by validating them.
+A tiny package that extracts your URLs by validating them.

 ## Usage